stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 If not Keras, then I recommend starting with bare TensorFlow.
 It is a bit more low-level and verbose, but makes it straightforward to optimize various multidimensional array (or, well, tensor) operations.
 A few good resources:

-* the official [TensorFlow Tutorials](https://www.tensorflow.org/versions/master/tutorials/index.html) is very good
+* the official [TensorFlow Tutorial](https://www.tensorflow.org/versions/master/tutorials/index.html) is very good
 * [Learn TensorFlow and deep learning, without a Ph.D.](https://cloud.google.com/blog/big-data/2017/01/learn-tensorflow-and-deep-learning-without-a-phd) by Martin Görner
 * [TensorFlow Tutorial and Examples for beginners](https://github.com/aymericdamien/TensorFlow-Examples/) by Aymeric Damien (with Python 2.7)
 * [Simple tutorials using Google's TensorFlow Framework](https://github.com/nlintz/TensorFlow-Tutorials) by Nathan Lintz

 In any case, [TensorBoard](https://www.tensorflow.org/get_started/summaries_and_tensorboard) makes it easy to keep track of the training process.
-It can be [also used with Keras, via callbacks](http://stackoverflow.com/questions/42112260/how-do-i-use-the-tensorboard-callback-of-keras).
+It can also be [used with Keras, via callbacks](http://stackoverflow.com/questions/42112260/how-do-i-use-the-tensorboard-callback-of-keras).

 ### Other

 Theano is similar to TensorFlow, but a bit older and harder to start.
 For example, you need to manually write updates of variables.
 Typical neural network layers are not included, so one often uses libraries such as [Lasagne](https://lasagne.readthedocs.io/).
-If you look at a place to start, I like this introduction:
+If you're looking for a place to start, I like this introduction:

 * [Theano Tutorial](http://www.marekrei.com/blog/theano-tutorial/) by Marek Rei